Sinux1/CILISP/README.md

 # CiLisp
 ## Summary
+This is an interpreter for a lisp-like language.
+Functionality was added a task at a time.
+Basic features include "neg", "abs", "add", "sub", "mult", "div", "remainder", "exp","exp2","pow",  "log", "sqrt", "cbrt", "hypot", "max", "min", "print", "read", "rand", "equal", "less" and "greater", the ability to use symbols (variables), cast symbols to int or double type, and conditional statements.
+All test runs and output are included for each task in Sample Runs.
+Sample runs and output are as current as the most recent task completion.
 #### Task 1 ::= CPN Calculator
 This is the first task.
 It required completing both the lex and yacc files, as well as eval and math op functions for the grammar of a lisp like language for evaluating expressions in CNP form, that is as an n-tuple, first element is an